-- (ii) Problem behaviors that are goal-directed, self-serving and manipulative; - (iv) Actions that are based on perceived self-interest even though others may consider the behavior to be self-defeating; - (iv) General social conventions and behavioral standards are understood, but are not accepted; - (v) Negative counter-cultural standards or peers are accepted and followed; - (vi) Problem behaviors have escalated during pre-adolescence or adolescence; - (vii) Inappropriate behaviors are displayed in selected settings or situations (e.g., only at home, in school or in selected classes), while other behavior is appropriately controlled; and/or - (viii) Problem behaviors are frequently the result of encouragement by a peer group, are intentional, and the student understands the consequences of such behaviors. - (3) The EPT shall obtain an opinion of a licensed psychologist or psychiatrist as to the existence of an emotional disturbance and its effect on the student's ability to function, based on the above criteria. - (4) Upon determination of the existence of an emotional disturbance disability, the parent shall be informed of the availability of interagency coordination of services, as defined by 33 V.S.A. §4301 et seq. - (d) Hearing Loss means deafness or hard of hearing as determined by an audiologist, otologist, or otolaryngologist, and demonstrated by a 25 decibel HL threshold (ANSI, 69) or worse for one or more of the frequencies 250-8000HZ, in one or both ears, with or without amplification. - (e) Intellectual disability means a delay in learning of sufficient magnitude to cause a student's performance to fall at or below -1.5 standard deviations from the mean of a test of intellectual ability, existing concurrently with deficits in adaptive behavior. - (f) Multiple disabilities means concomitant impairments (such as intellectual disabilityblindness or intellectual disability-orthopedic impairment) the combination of which causes such severe educational needs that they cannot be accommodated in special education programs solely for one of the impairments.
-Multiple disabilities does not include deafblindness.
+- (i) Unhappiness or depression that is not pervasive; - (ii) Problem behaviors that are goal-directed, self-serving and manipulative; - (iv) Actions that are based on perceived self-interest even though others may consider the behavior to be self-defeating; - (iv) General social conventions and behavioral standards are understood, but are not accepted; - (v) Negative counter-cultural standards or peers are accepted and followed; - (vi) Problem behaviors have escalated during pre-adolescence or adolescence; - (vii) Inappropriate behaviors are displayed in selected settings or situations (e.g., only at home, in school or in selected classes), while other behavior is appropriately controlled; and/or - (viii) Problem behaviors are frequently the result of encouragement by a peer group, are intentional, and the student understands the consequences of such behaviors. - (3) The EPT shall obtain an opinion of a licensed psychologist or psychiatrist as to the existence of an emotional disturbance and its effect on the student's ability to function, based on the above criteria. - (4) Upon determination of the existence of an emotional disturbance disability, the parent shall be informed of the availability of interagency coordination of services, as defined by 33 V.S.A. § 4301 et seq. - (d) Hearing Loss means deafness or hard of hearing as determined by an audiologist, otologist, or otolaryngologist, and demonstrated by a 25 decibel HL threshold (ANSI, 69) or worse for one or more of the frequencies 250-8000HZ, in one or both ears, with or without amplification. - (e) Intellectual disability means significantly subaverage general intellectual functioning, existing concurrently with deficits in adaptive behavior, that adversely affects a child's educational performance.